The Theatre and Performance Program: Courses

 THP 4100 / 4 credits / Special topic (offered irregularly)

 Rather than focusing on the critically acclaimed plays that make up the canon of American drama, this course examines plays that were the most popular and commercially successful of their time.
 Combining historical research, textual analysis, and cultural theory, students discuss the long-running Broadway hit plays of the past 100 years from artistic, commercial, and ideological perspectives.
-Open to students in other disciplines with permission of instructor.

 Prerequisite: THP 2600 or 2890